Cabin Fever: Is Your Dog Going Stir-Crazy?

 - Fill up your dog’s favorite interactive food puzzles (or make your own) to give them a mental challenge that makes them work for their food.

 - Have a treadmill at home?
-Some dogs can be trained to walk on a treadmill (under close supervision, of course).
-But do be aware that there are dangers here (especially strangulation and paw injuries from missteps) so be sure to take precautions, such as using a leash and harness, rather than a leash and collar, and provide close supervision.
+Did you know that human treadmills aren't the best for most dogs?
+For toy and small breeds, they can work with some adjustments.
+But most human treadmills are not long enough for medium and larger dogs to use safely.
+Dogs can be trained to walk on a treadmill (under close supervision, of course).
+But do be aware that there are dangers here (especially strangulation and paw injuries from missteps) so be sure to take precautions and provide close supervision.

 A little of both: exercise and mind games